usnistgov/FederalProfile-8259A/_Nontechnical/logical.md

 ## Policies and procedures for device interface controls.

 Policies and procedures provide the details necessary to implement management and operational controls for the necessary logical and remote access IoT device controls through device interfaces for information transmission between devices and subjects, objects, systems and components within the system.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**